COMSOC-Community/comsoc-website/README.md

 ```
 Where `URL_TO_WEBSITE` is the path at which the website is anchored.

-- Create a folder `docs/archive/website` where `website` is the name of the HTML representing the collection.
+- Create a folder `docs/archive/website` [\[link\]](https://github.com/COMSOC-Community/comsoc-website/blob/main/docs/archive) where `website` is the name of the HTML representing the collection.
 - Dump the content of the website in the folder.
 - You are done.

-This is useful, for instsnce, to archive the website of an old COMSOC Workshop.
+This is used, for instance, to archive websites of old COMSOC Workshops.

 Note that Server Side Includes like `<!--#include file="header.html" -->` are not supported.
 If you have a website that uses them, you should first flatten it.
+Similarly, you cannot serve
+a PhP website that way.
+Convert it into HTML before.

 ## Development